Sonus Faber Guarneri Evolution Review

 Over a period of 10 years I saved and traded in/upgraded until one day I had my dream system which consisted of:

-Sonus Faber Guarneri Memnetos with A McIntosh amp and SACD player along with a Michell turntable.
+Sonus Faber Guarneri Memnetos with A very nice McIntosh integrated amp and SACD player along with a Michell turntable.
 I was in heaven (or so I thought) but I admit that the McIntosh amp was not my all time favorite.

 Why the Guarneri speakers?
 For that there is a back story and I can explain it in a paragraph or two…or more.
 Bear with me.